 Minority Rights Group International (MRG) Deputy Director, Claire Thomas, writes this opinion piece for the Thomson Reuters News Foundation.+ LEARN MORE

-There are estimated to be almost 350,000 Tatars in Kazakhstan, or 2 percent of the population (IAEA Energy and Economic Database, 2001), though this is unverifiable and Tatars emigration has been high since 1991.
-They live mainly in the north of the country, in the Petropavlovsk and Kokchetau oblasts, and in Almaty.
+There are estimated to be 204,229 (1.3 per cent) Tatars in Kazakhstan (Kazakhstan National Census, 2009), situated mainly in the north of the country, in the Petropavlovsk and Kokchetau oblasts, and in Almaty.
 Russian, and not Kazakh, as a second language is widespread in Tatar families, and they have experienced the same language disadvantages as Russian-speakers.
-Most Tatars are Sunni, and are in the majority descendants of Volga Tatars.
+Most Tatars are Sunni Muslims and are in the majority descendants of Volga Tatars.

 Most Tatars living within the former Soviet Union are descended from three main groups: Volga Tatars (which constitute the largest group of Tatars and the clear majority in Kazakhstan), Crimean Tatars, and Siberian Tatars.
 Their roots in historical and ethnological terms go back to Turkic-speaking Bulgars who settled the Volga-Ural region in the 7th century and the Kipchak tribes who invaded the area as part of the Mongol Empire.

 From the 13th to the 15th centuries, Tatars were grouped together in the Golden Horde, after which they broke up into the Kazan, Astrakhan, Crimean and Siberian hordes.
 The Volga Tatars emerged from the first two hordes and were conquered by Tsarist Russia in the 16th century, followed by Siberian Tatars in the next century and the Crimean Tatars at the end of the 18th.